-The Spinal Cord Injury Rehabilitation Program at The Ohio State University Wexner Medical Center features the most advanced treatments available to meet your needs if you have total or partial loss of sensation, movement or function due to spinal cord injury or disease.
+The Spinal Cord Injury Rehabilitation Program at Ohio State’s Wexner Medical Center offers the most effective treatments available to help those with total or partial loss of sensation, movement or function due to spinal cord injury or disease.

-Our rehabilitation program helps you regain lost skills or learn to compensate for skills that cannot be recovered.
-Our goal is for you to reach the highest level of independence and quality of life.
+Our rehabilitation program can help you regain lost skills or learn alternative behaviors to compensate for skills that cannot be recovered.
+The goal for each patient is to achieve the highest possible level of independence and quality of life.

 Spinal cord injuries may be the result of:

 - Violent acts